Honest answers to common questions about barefoot living, shoes, and starting your journey.

 My favourite barefoot hiking shoes are from Freet Barefoot.
 You can check my reviews of the models I have here.
 My husband, on the other hand, walks in his Vivobarefoot trackers.

 Many “big” brands make barefoot friendly shoes.
 Clarks, Adidas, Nike etc all have at least one barefoot shoe.
-You can also find barefoot friendly shoes in, Decathlon, ASDA, Zara and H&M.
+You can also find barefoot friendly shoes in, Decathlon, ASDA, Sainsbury’s, Zara and H&M. Unfortunately, we are waiting for retails to catch up with the fusion between the fashion and wellness industries.
+In the meantime, you can see some budget options for adults here.

 Clarks pre-walker models generally have the 5 necessary attributes in order to be considered barefoot or barefoot friendly at the very least.
 Unfortunately, beyond this range, I do not recommend Clarks shoes.
 This is because, like most brands, in sizes bigger than infant 7UK EU24, the models become narrower, tapered and rigid.